The best hotels in Hiroshima

 August 6th is the Peace Memorial Ceremony at Peace Memorial Park. hotels within 1km book out months ahead and prices jump 30-50%.
 If you want to attend, commit early.
 If you're not going for the ceremony, consider arriving August 7th when the city settles and prices drop back to normal within 24 hours.

-Hiroshima's best neighborhoods
+Hiroshima's best hotel regions

 Naka-ku is where you want to be.
 It covers Hatchobori, Motomachi, and Otemachi. all walkable to Peace Memorial Park and the tram lines.
 Skip the generic business hotels clustered near Hiroshima Station unless you're arriving late and leaving early.